 Do you have a genealogy brick wall that you're trying to solve?
 Great.
-You can create a specialized database to help you keep track of that targeted research project using RootsMagic.
+Using RootsMagic, you can create a specialized database to help you keep track of that targeted research project.

 What is a Brick Wall Database?

-A brick wall database is a relational database that focuses solely on one difficult genealogical question.
-It only includes the necessary persons and associated facts to attempt to resolve generational questions.
+A RootsMagic brick wall database is a relational database that focuses solely on one difficult genealogical question.
+It only includes the necessary persons and associated facts to resolve generational questions.

 Brick wall databases might focus on: